itpp-labs/odoo-development/docs/dev/tests/js.rst

 Regular phantom JS tests
 ------------------------

-Odoo have superstructure on phantom_js python module and it is an only web testing tool that odoo got.
+For automatic web tests odoo uses phantom_js.
 You can test you module web mechanics behavior using phantom js.

 What you need is: